 During the nominating process self-nominations shall take precedence and seconding is not required.

 Section 6 Observers

 Observers (non-members) may attend any Party Meeting or convention, but they may participate in discussions only if requested of the chair in advance and with the permission of the members present.
 Observers may be excluded from any committee meetings if one third of its members so votes.

 Section 7 Quorums

-A quorum for the State Central Committee shall be one half of its membership, not counting vacancies.
+A quorum for the State Central Committee shall be one-half (½) of its membership, not counting vacancies.
 A quorum for a Regular Convention or Special Party Meeting shall be 25 delegates

-Article VII ELECTRONIC MAIL BALLOTS
+Article VII ELECTRONIC BALLOTS

 Article VIII FINANCES